rahulkrishy/CPT_C/README.md

 This repository is continuously evolving.
 More topics, exercises, and projects will be added, so keep an eye out for updates.
 Happy coding!

-"""

-# Saving the content to a markdown file
-with open("/mnt/data/README.md", "w") as file:
-    file.write(readme_content)

-"/mnt/data/README.md"  # returning the path to the created file